 What are the Triggers for BPD Symptoms?

 Once the therapist finds out the symptoms of BPD, they ask the triggers for the said symptoms.
 For example, one of the main triggers of BPD is the feeling of abandonment.
 If they sense a shift in relationship with their near one, they might react immediately and start exhibiting symptoms related to BPD.
-It can also result in physical or verbal abuse with that person.
+It can also result in physical or verbal abuse of that person.

 Are You Engaging in Self-Harm or Self-Destructive Behavior?

 People with borderline personality disorder may sometimes have destructive behavior as a way to cope with emotional pain or mental anguish.
 The behavior reaches its extreme when someone in life is extremely depressed and is diagnosed with BPD for a long period of time.
 The patient might be engaging in self-destructive behavior or drug addiction.
-If this is the case, patients must be treated with utmost care and should be given support in the time of need.
+If this is the case, patients must be treated with utmost care and should be given support in their time of need.